Primary School Admissions

 If you are not a resident of Slough Borough Council you will need to apply through your Home Authority.
 You will still be able to apply for Slough Borough Council schools through your home authority.

-(A) Children who live in the catchment area of the school (detail of each community’s school’s catchment areas are on pages 120 and 121).
+- Catchment Area - Children who live in the catchment area of the school

 - Distance - Distance will be measured in a straight line using the co-ordinates from the National Property Gazetteer from the centre of the child’s home address (including flats) to the school’s main gate

 If there is one place available and two or more children next in order of priority or next on the waiting list meet the appropriate criterion equally, the place will be allocated using the distance criterion.
 If the distances are equal, a place will be allocated by drawing lots in the presence of an independent witness.